msimotwo/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-Hello, my name is Meshach Simotwo and I am an IT Professional.
+Hello, my name is Meshach Simotwo and I am a IT Professional.
 Today I will be showing you the steps to installing and configuring osTicket.
 This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />

 <h2>Environments and Technologies Used</h2>